uma-dev/GCP-course/notes.md

    - Worker nodes (who run the workloads [pods]).
       - Kubelet which manages the communication with master node(s).

+- The above statements means that some CPU on the nodes is reserved by control plane.

 - There are lots of types of clusters:
     - Zonal cluster
       - Single zone (Single control plane, nodes in same zone)